Skip to content

 Interview: David Yang, Content Marketing Manager, Google

 “Data is the lifeblood of modern content marketing.
 We use a sophisticated decision-making model that integrates data from various sources, including website analytics, social media metrics, and customer feedback.
-This holistic approach allows us to make informed decisions about our content strategy, optimizing our content to achieve specific goals, such as reaching a wider audience, generating leads, and driving sales.
+This holistic approach allows us to make informed decisions about our content strategy, optimising our content to achieve specific goals, such as reaching a wider audience, generating leads, and driving sales.

 Balancing Experimentation and Data-Driven Decisions